 - If the crackle is not quite as crisp as you would like it at this point, remove it before resting the meat, and put back into the air fryer for 5-10 minutes until crisp.

-- Or mix the oil and salt on a plate and roll the pork roast in it to coat it thoroughly.
+- Alternatively mix the oil and salt on a plate and roll the pork roast in it to coat it thoroughly.

 - Use an instant read meat thermometer to check the internal temperature in the thickest part.